IBM/optimize-procurement-and-inventory-with-ai/tutorials/spss.md

 * Next, select `From File` and `browse` to where you cloned this repository.
 Select the `Demand Forecast.str` file.
 Next, click `Create`.

 ![addProj](../images/newFlow.png)

+## Update your Modeler Flow with data sources

 * SPSS Modeler will then ask you to migrate nodes.
 Click on `Yes`.